COMMON MISCONCEPTIONS ABOUT GLOBAL WARMING

 MYTH 3: Human produced carbon dioxide has increased over the last 100 years, adding to the Greenhouse effect, thus causing most of the earth's warming of the last 100 years.

 FACT: Carbon dioxide levels have indeed changed for various reasons, human and otherwise, just as they have throughout geologic time.
-Since the beginning of the industrial revolution, the CO2 content of the atmosphere has increased.
-The RATE of growth during this period has also increased from about 0.2% per year to the present rate of about 0.4% per year,which growth rate has now been constant for the past 25 years.
+Since the beginning of the industrial revolution, the CO2 content of the atmosphere has increased by about 120 part per million (ppm), most of which is likely due to human-caused CO2 emissions.
+The RATE of growth during this century has been about 0.55%/year.
 However, there is no proof that CO2 is the main driver of global warming.
 As measured in ice cores dated over many thousands of years, CO2 levels move up and down AFTER the temperature has done so, and thus are the RESULT OF, NOT THE CAUSE of warming.
 Geological field work in recent sediments confirms this causal relationship.
 There is solid evidence that, as temperatures move up and down naturally and cyclically through solar radiation, orbital and galactic influences, the warming surface layers of the earth's oceans expel more CO2 as a result.

 Those attributing climate change to CO2 rarely mention these important facts.